Logo

 Construction of the Summertime incorporated a variety of locally cut, seasoned woods, including oak for the keel and frames; locust for the stem and trunnels, or “tree nails,” that hold the double-sawn frames together; cedar for the planking; hackmatack for the top timbers and deck beams; and white pine for the deck.

-United States Coast Guard-licensed Captain as well as a Maine EMS-licensed Emergency Medical Technician.
-He has been sailing Blue Hill and Penobscot Bays since his arrival in Maine from Ohio in 1974.
-He has sailed on the schooners Victory Chimes and Mary Day and has captained the schooners Mercantile and Timberwind.
+United States Coast Guard-licensed Captain as well as a Maine EMS-licensed Emergency Medical Technician.< Serving as crew and then captain of traditional schooners, he has sailed Blue Hill and Penobscot Bays since his arrival in Maine from Ohio in 1974.
 Captain Brown also taught at the Hurricane Island Outward Bound School.

 Sailing Info